Posts

 Image

-(Shutterstock image) Did you know that there are things in your home that can make your asthma worse?
+Did you know that there are things in your home that can make your asthma worse?
 The 2nd time my son was hospitalized, he wasn't responding to traditional treatment for his asthma flare up.
 My pediatrician called in an asthma specialist to confer.
 Asthma Doc asked us all sorts of questions about our home.
 Did we have pets?
 Did we have wall to wall carpet?
 Did we use scented candles?
 Did we have floral arrangements or silk trees?
 He went on and on.
 That was my introduction to a sort of cause-and-effect for asthma.
 12 hospitalizations later for my kids, we have tried to make a lot of changes on our home.
 Some of the things that are recommended through the EPA (Environmental Protection Agency).
 You can find information about controlling asthma triggers on the EPA asthma website.
 Here's some of the things we do to make our home allergy and asthma friendly Wood floors -easier to keep clean than carpet.
-I can actually see the dust and suck it u
+I can actually see the dust and suck it up with my vacuum nozzle. ...

 What happens to your lungs during an asthma attack?